jorgejch/dex-arbitrage/STRATEGY.md

 1. **Pick Tokens A and B**:
    1. Use a QuickNode wss endpoint to collect real-time trade data from PancakeSwap v3.
-   2. In order to find token pair A/B candidates where a price discrepancy is probable, whenever a large trade is detected, fetch the latest token prices and liquidity information for the token pair involved in the trade.
+   1. In order to find token pair A/B candidates where a price discrepancy is probable, whenever a large trade is detected, fetch the latest token prices and liquidity information for the token pair involved in the trade.
-   3. Calculate the price impact of the trade.
+   1. Calculate the price impact of the tradein bps.
+      * `Price Impact = (Price After - Price Before) / Price Before * 10,000`
-   4. If the price impact is significant, pick the token pair as a potential arbitrage opportunity tokens A and B.
+   1. If the price impact is significant, pick the token pair as a potential arbitrage opportunity tokens A and B.

 2. **Pick Token C**:
-   1. Fetch the latest token prices and liquidity information for token pairs involving token B.
-   2. For each token pair with token B, verify that the C token participates in a pair with token A.
+   1. For each pool with a token pair containing token B, verify that the C token participates in a pair with token A.
-   3. Calculate the expected profit from the arbitrage opportunity involving tokens A, B, and C.
+   1. Calculate all the expected profit possibilities from the arbitrage opportunity involving tokens A, B, and Cs.
-   4. Consider transaction fees, slippage, and other factors to determine the net profit.
+      * Consider transaction fees, slippage, and other factors to determine the net profit.
-   5. Loop through all token C candidates and calculate the expected profit for each combination of tokens A, B, and C.
-   6. Pick the token C that maximizes the expected profit, if any.
+   1. Pick the token C that maximizes the expected profit, if any.

 3. **Log Opportunities**:
    * Record all identified arbitrage opportunities with details such as token pairs, expected profit, and execution parameters.